AlexsLemonade/scpca-nf/external-instructions.md

 TAG03	GTAGCTCCAA	target
 ```

-If negative control antibodies are indicated, this information will be considered during post-processing filtering and normalization.
+If there are negative control antibodies, these will be taken into account during post-processing filtering and normalization.
+Positive controls are currently unused, but this label will be included in final output files.

 ### Multiplexed (cellhash) libraries